-The Board has put in place a code of conduct and ethics, sets appropriate tone-from-the-top and desired organisational culture and ensures proper accountability within the Company.
 The Group has adopted and documented internal guidelines setting forth the matters that require Board's prior approval.
 Matters which are specifically reserved for the decision of the entire Board include:

 - Approval of quarterly results announcements, annual reports and audited financial statements; - Convening of shareholders' meetings; - Group strategy, business plan and annual budget; - Material acquisition and disposal of assets; - Capital-related matters including financial re-structure, market fund-raising; - Share issuances, dividends release or changes in capital; - Material interested person transactions; and - Any investment or expenditures.